JeremyRann/JSUnicode/README.md

 }), function (err) { console.log(err); })
 ```

-Again, note that no BOM handling is built-in yet, so if in the previous example `myString` doesn't have a BOM at the beginning, your file might be impossible to read by external systems.
-As a quick-fix, if you need to add a BOM, you can insert it in a string before encoding with something like: `myString = "\uFEFF" + myString;`; afterwards JSUnicode will encode the BOM and output it as expected.
+For encoding, it's generally assumed that Byte Order Marks are not desired, so if you do want BOMs in your output, you may add for instance `BOMBehavior: jsunicode.constants.BOMBehavior.auto` to add BOMs for UTF-16.
+Again, see [doc/api-reference.md](https://github.com/JeremyRann/JSUnicode/blob/master/doc/api-reference.md) for all the available options.